An illustration of chaotic lines on a red background, representing business process management.

 • Order processing

-These business processes are all essential to running an organization, but that doesn’t mean every process is.
+These processes are essential to business operations, but that doesn’t mean every process is.
 In fact, large businesses can often become bloated with unnecessary processes that slow teams down and potentially jeopardize entire projects.
 Eliminating these processes is a bit part of business process management.

 What is business process management?

-Business process management is all about making business processes more efficient, more effective, and less of a headache for everyone involved.
+Business process management is all about making existing processes more efficient, more effective, and less of a headache for everyone involved.
 There are seven essential steps to business process management.

 Step 1: Discovery